When I became a parent for the first time, I met fear head-on. So I started looking at our food choices in a new light.

-I got a taste of living with diabetes when I had to take insulin shots during both pregnancies.
-My brother nearly died suffering from a mystery illness that they can now only say some type of colitis.
+I tasted living with diabetes when I had to take insulin shots during both pregnancies.
+My brother nearly died suffering from a mystery illness that they can now only say is some type of colitis.

 So how can we fit healthier options into a budget?

 How can we feed our families nutritious food when we are living paycheck to paycheck?

 I have a few tips that have worked for us, and can help you too.

 If you consider yourself a healthy person who lives life on a budget, I think you will agree you follow many of the tips below.